Spuddy10345/whisper-raycast-extension/README.md

 ## 💡 Usage

 1.  **Launch:** Open Raycast and search for the "Dictate Text" command.
 Press Enter.
-2.  **Download a Model** Choose the `Download Whisper Model` command and choose the model you would like to download
+2.  **Download a Model**
+    * Choose the `Download Whisper Model` command and choose the model you would like to download with `Enter`.
+    * You can choose your active model with `Enter` if you have multiple models downloaded.
     * Larger models are more accurate, but also slower and require more ram/processing power
+    * Delete models you no longer need using `Ctrl+X`
 3.  **Record:** Open the `Dictate Text` command.
 The extension window will appear, showing a "RECORDING AUDIO..." message and a waveform animation.
 Start speaking clearly.
     *   Press `Enter` when you are finished speaking.
     *   Press `⌘ + .` or click "Cancel Recording" to abort.